nasa/isaac/dense_map/geometry_mapper/readme.md

 If an updated geometry mapper mesh exists, it should be copied to that location first.

-It will listen to the robot body pose being published at:

-    /gnc/ekf

 The tool will read the configuration options from:

     $ISAAC_WS/src/isaac/config/dense_map/streaming_mapper.config

+By default, as specified in that file, it will listen to the robot body pose being published at:

+    /gnc/ekf

-which specifies the camera image to texture.
-The image topic must be set, which, for ``sci_cam`` is normally
+That config file specifies the the camera image to texture, which, by default, is ``sci_cam``.
+Its image topic must be set, which, for ``sci_cam`` is normally

     /hw/cam_sci/compressed

-while for other ``haz_cam`` is:
+while for ``haz_cam`` is:

    /hw/depth_haz/extended/amplitude_int

-and for other cameras, such as ``nav_cam``, etc., it is of form:
+For ``nav_cam`` the image topic is either

+   /mgt/img_sampler/nav_cam/image_record

+if the images are played from a bag which recorded the images produced with the image sampler, or

     /hw/cam_nav

+if no image sampler was used.
+The rest of the cameras usually follow the convention on the line above.

-For the sci cam, it also expects image exposure data on the topic:
+For the sci cam, the streaming mapper also expects image exposure data on the topic:

     /hw/sci_cam_exif

-to do exposure correction, unlesss in simulation mode or ``sci_cam_exposure_correction`` is set to false.
+to do exposure correction, unless in simulation mode or ``sci_cam_exposure_correction`` is set to false.
 This is not needed for other cameras.

+In order for the streaming mapper to produce texture it should receive input information with its needed topics (robot or nav_cam pose and the image to texture), either from a bag or from the robot in real time.
+A data bag can be played with the usual command:

+    rosbag play data.bag

+See the note further down if it is desired to rename the topics on which some bag data is published.

 The streaming mapper will publish several topics having texture information, which for ``sci_cam`` are: